raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 1. Open up IDLE by clicking on **Menu** > **Programming** > **Python 3 (IDLE)** to open up a Python shell.

-1. In this Python Shell go to `File -> New File` to open a new Python file.
+1. In this shell, go to `File -> New File` to open a new Python file.

 1. It's good practice to save this file before you type anything important.
 To save go to `File -> Save As`, then type in `balloon.py`, and click `Save`.
 Now you can get coding!